 Wynn Resorts (WYNN) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the casino operator had lost 9.73% over the past month.
-This has lagged the Consumer Discretionary sector's loss of 0.38% and the S&P 500's gain of 5.04% in that time.
+Heading into today, shares of the casino operator had gained 0.13% over the past month, lagging the Consumer Discretionary sector's gain of 0.44% and the S&P 500's gain of 6.02% in that time.

-Wall Street will be looking for positivity from Wynn Resorts as it approaches its next earnings report date.
-In that report, analysts expect Wynn Resorts to post earnings of -$1.12 per share.
-This would mark year-over-year growth of 53.53%.
+Investors will be hoping for strength from Wynn Resorts as it approaches its next earnings release.
+The company is expected to report EPS of -$1.12, up 53.53% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $1.01 billion, up 38.95% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Wynn Resorts.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors should also note any recent changes to analyst estimates for Wynn Resorts.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 2.1% higher within the past month.
-Wynn Resorts is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 2.1% higher.
+Wynn Resorts is currently sporting a Zacks Rank of #3 (Hold).

 Click to get this free report